12 Nov Exercises To Improve Wrist Pain

 A temporary modification in physical loading is recommended to allow tissue healing.
 Limit the activities that increase symptoms when possible.
 Studies have shown that plyometric movements could be particularly harmful or dangerous for vulnerable tendons.
 A plyometric movement is when the muscle is “actively and forcibly stretched.”
 Plyometrics of the wrist would include activities such as throwing, tennis serves, and power lifts like cleans.
 Due to tissue vulnerability, these activities should be reduced temporarily if possible (1).

-Step 2: Progressively load the tendon(s)
+Step 2: Progressively reload the tendon(s)

 Add exercises (isometric, concentric, and eccentric) to target the tendons to facilitate healing and remodeling (1).
 For carpal tunnel, progressively load the finger flexors and thumb flexors.
 For De Quervain’s, begin to load the thumb extensors and thumb abductors.
 You’ll find some exercises below!

 Step 3: Prevention